openharmony/docs/en/application-dev/ui/arkts-page-transition-animation.md

 ## Example

-In the following example, page transition animations are defined for all four page transition scenarios.
+In the following example, page transition animations are defined using [router.pushUrl](../reference/apis/js-apis-router.md#routerpushurl9) for all the page transition scenarios.

 ```ts
 // PageTransitionSrc1